How to check your child’s credit report: Step-by-step instructions

 If you're checking on a younger child, or can't get through the AnnualCreditReport.com online authentication process for an older child, you may write to Experian:

-1. Go to Experian's fraud center page and click on "minor child instructions" under "Information You Should Know."
+1. Go to Experian's fraud center page and click on "minor child instructions."
 Experian will provide the credit record if there is one on file and inform you if your child has no credit record on file.

 2. In addition to the form provided on the website, you will need to send Experian: